vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 instability was likely due to the cold weather.
 I had trouble closing the 150 lb hand gripper initially but succeeded later in the day as it got warmer.

+## 2024-11-20: first try at home jogging

+On 2024-11-20, I tried the home jogging protocol for the first time, allowing me to do strength exercises even though I could not go outside for jogging.
+I plan to continue the home jogging as long as the rain situation continues.